-> Another minor feature that I like about this hose is the illuminated plug-in.
-While this doesn’t impact the hose’s performance, it helps find what you’re looking for in the dark or adverse weather conditions.
-If you don’t want to be outside long this makes the process all the more fast.
+Another minor feature that I like about this hose is the illuminated plug-in.
+While this doesn’t impact the hose’s performance, it helps find what you’re looking for in the dark or in adverse weather conditions.
+If you don’t want to be outside long this makes the process all the faster.

-> Lastly, the FDA’s approval of the PVC lining makes me feel confident about drinking water from the tap and using it for other purposes around the RV, knowing that I won’t get sick or pass on any waterborne illness.
+Lastly, the FDA’s approval of the PVC lining makes me feel confident about drinking water from the tap and using it for other purposes around the RV, knowing that I won’t get sick or pass on any waterborne illness.

 The Pirit 12’ Series IV Heated Water Hose is my top pick for the most affordable heated RV water hose.